0xNullll/CryptoForge/README.md

 - [x] **SHAKE / rawSHAKE** – extendable-output functions (XOF), flexible output length.
 - [ ] **cSHAKE** – customizable SHAKE variant for keyed or domain-specific hashing.

+**Notes:**
-**Notes:** Hashes are required for HMACs, KMACs, and some DRBG constructions.
+- Hashes are required for HMACs, KMACs, and some DRBG constructions.
+- **cSHAKE implementation is experimental:** it attempts to follow SP800-185 closely, including explicit handling of N/S customization strings.
+Some libraries simplify or absorb customization differently, so outputs may not match other implementations exactly.
+Users should verify against their own test vectors.

 ---